iantrich/ChrUbuntu-Guides/Guides/Installing ChrUbuntu.md

 16. Once rebooted, you'll be presented with the Deverloper Mode Boot Screen.
   * To boot ChromeOS, hit **CTRL+D**
   * To boot ChrUbuntu, hit **CTRL+L**
+  * **NOTE:** If you ran `tynga` or are on an ARM machine this will most likely not work.
+You'll need to additionally run the following command from the ChromeOS shell to make ChrUbuntu the default boot option:

+    tynga: `sudo cgpt add -i 6 -P 5 -S 1 /dev/sda`

+    ARM: `sudo cgpt add -i 6 -P 5 -S 1 /dev/mmcblk0`

+  * To make ChromeOS again the default:

+    tynga: `sudo cgpt add -i 6 -P 0 -S 1 /dev/sda`

+    ARM: `sudo cgpt add -i 6 -P 0 -S 1 /dev/mmcblk0`

 17. The username for ChrUbuntu is 'user' and the password is 'user'